Alloxydim

 Alloxydim is a chemical compound.
 Its formula is C17H25NO5.
-A member of the cyclohexenones, a methyl ester, and an ether, alloxydim is a post-emergence herbicide.
-Its sodium salt is a hygroscopic, water-soluble colorless solid.
+A member of the cyclohexanedione herbicide class, alloxydim is a post-emergence herbicide.
+The sodium salt is a hygroscopic, water-soluble colorless solid.

 Alloxydim's HRAC classification is Group A (Australia and global), or Group 1 (numeric).
 Group A herbicides inhibit acetyl CoA carboxylase, (ACCase).

 Synthesis

-Alloxydim may be produced by a multi-step reaction from mesityl oxide with dimethyl malonate, butyryl chloride, and ethoxyamine.
+Alloxydim may be produced by a multi-step reaction from mesityl oxide with dimethyl malonate, butyryl chloride, and o-ethylhydroxylamine.

 Uses

 Alloxydim is a grass herbicide that acts by inhibiting acetyl-CoA carboxylase.
 It was developed by Nippon Soda in 1976 and used from 1978 to 1992 in Germany.